adorsys/open-banking-gateway/docs/architecture/dictionary.md

 This cookie will generally contain the identifier of the TppContentSession and the cryptographic key used to read that TppContentSession.

 ### <a name="consentAuthState"></a> consentAuthState
-This is the CSRF-State String of the ConsentAuthorisationApi.
-It is a transient reference of the consent request.
+This is the CSRF-State String associated with the ConsentAuthSessionCookie.
 It encodes a key that is used to encrypt information stored in the corresponding ConsentAuthSessionCookie.

 This is: consentAuthState = state-id + consentEncryptionKey